Play to Participate

 • The exact locations of the offline events in Berlin after the study visits in Berlin and Telavi are still to be decided.

-NGOs, Partners and sponsors behind the 3D ECO
+NGOs, Partners and funding organisations behind this project

 The project has been designed by the German non-profit NGO: Initiative Mittel-und Osteuropa e.V. (short: InMOE).